MrNico98/IDM_activator/Readme.md

 ## Usage

-Follow these steps to use the IDM Activator script:
+Let's dive into using the IDM Activator script:

 1. **Download the Script:**
    - Clone this repository or download the ZIP file from the [GitHub repository](https://github.com/LightYagami28/IDM_activator).
    - Extract the contents to a location of your choice.

 2. **Run the Script:**
-   - Open PowerShell as an administrator.
+   - Launch PowerShell as an administrator.
    - Navigate to the directory where you extracted the script.
-   - Run the following command:
+   - Execute the following command:

      ```powershell
      Set-ExecutionPolicy RemoteSigned -Scope CurrentUser -Force
      ```

-   - Run the script using the following command:
+   - Run the script using this command:

      ```powershell
      .\Downloader.ps1